 Lynda Tutt, Legal Assistant.
 A native of Philadelphia, Pennsylvania, Ms. Tutt attended Temple University.
 She is a graduate of the University of Phoenix, where she majored in Business Management.
-She has many years' experience as a legal assistant, and worked for the Hartmann firm from 1995 to 2003.
+She has many years' experience as a legal assistant.
+She worked for the Hartmann firm from 1995 to 2003, and the Oxborough firm from 2003 to March 2015.
 Ms. Tutt is a licensed notary and a member of the Legal Secretaries Association, Beverly Hills/Century City Chapter.
 Ms. Tutt answers incoming telephone calls and responds to questions from lawyers, claimants, and the public.
-She creates case files, enters information about new cases into the OIA's computer database, sends letters regarding payment of filing fees, and sends letters to neutral arbitrators confirming their selection.
+She creates case files, enters information about new cases into the OIA's computer database, and sends letters regarding payment of filing fees.
+She also sends letters to neutral arbitrators confirming their selection.
 Ms. Tutt enters all of the responses to the questionnaires and evaluations of neutral arbitrators into a database.